hhandika/pysegul/README.md

 # pysegul

-A python bindings of the [SEGUL](https://segul.app) high-perfomance and memory-efficient phylogenomic tools.
+A python bindings of the [SEGUL](https://segul.app) high-performance and memory-efficient phylogenomic tools.

 In development